bloft/ArduinoMustache/README.md

 # ArduinoMustache
 Mustache for Arduino and similar boards

-This libread is still a work in progress
+This library is still a work in progress

 ## Examble usage
 ```C++